xonq/mycotools/mycotools/USAGE.md

 ## Creating modular databases
 ### extractDB.py
-If you are only interested in a subset of lineages in the master mycotoolsDB, then extract the portion you want, run `extractDB.py -h` to see all options:
+If you are only interested in a subset of lineages in the master mycotoolsDB, then extract the portion you want.
+By default, this script will ignore use-restricted data - run `-n` to include if you are aware of and will respect the limitations of use-restricted data.
+Run `extractDB.py -h` to see all options.

 e.g. grab a database of a taxonomic order:
 ```bash